choojs/choo/README.md

 (e.g. a maps widget) or to trigger animations.
 Most elements shouldn't have a need for these hooks though.

+### mount('selector', html)
+Use `choo/mount` to mount a tree of DOMNodes at a given selector.
+This is especially useful to mount a `<body>` tag on the document body after rendering from the server.
+It makes sure all `<script>` tags and similar are persisted so no duplicate download calls are triggered.

 ## FAQ
 ### Why is it called choo?
 Because I thought it sounded cute.
 All these programs talk about being